Russia and Eurasia Studies

 - Frozen conflicts in the Post-Post-Soviet Space – Developments, Challenges and Perspectives.

-The third study block focuses on theories, methods and methodology of international relations and diplomacy via such study courses as:
+The theories, methods and methodology of international relations and diplomacy will be presented via such study courses as

 - Academic Workshop.

 Further information about the contents of each study course is available in the syllabuses below.
 The courses are taught by opinion leaders and practitioners of Latvian international relations, as well as by international instructors (please see below for details).

 Students are eligible for the Erasmus+ exchange programme from their third semester, including to the programme's partner organisation, the Kyrgyz National University in Bishkek.